anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 As the CA certificate provisioning is crucial from a security perspective, this provisioning SHALL only be done, if the voucher-response has been successfully processed by pledge.

-The supply CA certificates message has the Content-Type `application/jose+json` and is signed using the credential of the registrar pledge as shown in {{PCAC}}.
+The supply CA certificates message has the Content-Type `application/jose+json` and is signed using the credential of the registrar as shown in {{PCAC}}.

 The CA certificates are provided as base64 encoded "x5b".
 The pledge SHALL install the received CA certificates as trust anchor after successful verification of the registrar's signature.